jmalauss/bikesharing/README.md

 ![Customer Types](https://github.com/jmalauss/bikesharing/blob/main/Customer%20Types.png)

 This last pie chart is a simple demonstration of the amount of Customers and Subscribers to Total Users.
 We can use this information to understand where to best implement user-facing promotional events, and how much each user type is responsible for our total revenue.

+## Summary

+The results indicate a few different relationships within our Citibike utilization.
+For starters, we can understand that there is an apparent relationship between rush hour and Citibike usage.
+Given the tendency for users to take shorter rides, and the proportion of Subscribers to Customers, we can assume that most of our customers are using the bike for a commute during the week.

+Some additional analyses we can perform to better understand our data would be to create a map that shows where our most frequent users start and finish their journey.
+Additionally, we can add a layer to that map showing local businesses and places of work to see if there are any businesses where bike users start or finish their trip often.
+Partnerships with these businesses could benefit Citibike when it comes to advertising, discounts/specials and visibility.